awsdocs/aws-snowball-user-guide/doc_source/glos-chap.md

 **policy**<a name="policy"></a>
 [IAM](#IAM): A document defining permissions that apply to a user, group, or role; the permissions in turn determine what users can do in AWS\.
 A policy typically [allow](#allow)s access to specific actions, and can optionally grant that the actions are allowed for specific [resource](#resource)s, like [EC2 instance](#ec2instance)s, [Amazon S3](#AmazonSimpleStorageService) [bucket](#bucket)s, and so on\.
 Policies can also explicitly [deny](#deny) access\.
-[Auto Scaling](#AutoScaling): An object that stores the information needed to launch or terminate instances for an Auto Scaling group\.
+[Amazon EC2 Auto Scaling](#AutoScaling): An object that stores the information needed to launch or terminate instances for an Auto Scaling group\.
 Executing the policy causes instances to be launched or terminated\.
 You can configure an [alarm](#alarm) to invoke an Auto Scaling policy\.

 **policy generator**<a name="policy_generator"></a>
 A tool in the [IAM](#IAM) [AWS Management Console](#AWSManagementConsole) that helps you build a [policy](#policy) by selecting elements from lists of available options\.